-To change to other ID group say, VLAN ID 2002, mark the radio button under Management IP, then click Apply and Saved.
+To change to other ID group say, VLAN ID 2002, mark the radio button under Management IP, then click 'Apply' and 'Saved'.

 If there is no entry in VLAN Management, there is no restriction.
-All computers can open the AP device web page by the default IP address setup in Basic Network page.
+All computers can open the device's web page by the default IP address setup in the 'Basic Network' page.